Girvin

-Girvin (foaled March 31, 2014) is an American Thoroughbred racehorse, winner of the 2017 Louisiana Derby and Haskell Invitational.
+Girvin (March 31, 2014 – August 8, 2026) was an American Thoroughbred racehorse who won the 2017 Louisiana Derby and Haskell Invitational.
 He was the holder of the highest point ranking for the 2017 Road to the Kentucky Derby.

 Background

-Girvin is a dark bay or brown colt who was bred in Kentucky by Bob Austin and John Witte.
+Girvin was a dark bay or brown colt who was bred in Kentucky by Bob Austin and John Witte.
 Austin won a free breeding session to the stallion Tale of Ekati, a grandson of both Storm Cat and Sunday Silence, by throwing a dart in a party game hosted by Darby Dan Farm.
 Tale of Ekati's major wins came in the Wood Memorial and Cigar Mile and he entered stud in 2011 for a fee of $15,000.
 To take advantage of the breeding session, Austin and Witte purchased an unraced mare named Catch the Moon for $30,000.
 She was sired by Malibu Moon, who is also the sire of 2013 Kentucky Derby winner Orb.
 Girvin was Catch the Moon's second foal.
 Her first, named Cocked and Loaded, was also a stakes winner.

-Girvin was purchased as a yearling for $130,000 by Brad Grady's Grand Oaks farm at the 2015 Fasig-Tipton fall sale.
+He was purchased as a yearling for $130,000 by Brad Grady's Grand Oaks farm at the 2015 Fasig-Tipton fall sale.
 Grady, the owner of a company that leases equipment for the oil and gas industry, is a relative newcomer to horse racing.
 He purchased the 415 acre Grand Oaks farm in 2012.
 Grady originally intended to re-sell the then-unnamed colt as a two-year-old-in-training but the horse suffered a minor setback that kept him from the sale.
 Instead, Grady kept the colt, who he named for his hometown in Texas.
 Girvin is Grady's first stakes-winning horse.

 Girvin is trained by Joe Sharp, who began his training career in 2014 after serving as an assistant to Michael Maker.
-Grady was one of Sharp's first clients.
+He was one of Sharp's first clients.